mlr-org/mlr3torch/README.md

 #> 5:      9 <tnsr[1x5x5]>
 #> 6:      2 <tnsr[1x5x5]>

-# The tenosrs are loaded and preprocessed only when materialized
+# The tensors are loaded and preprocessed only when materialized

 materialize(
   task_reshaped$data(1, cols = "image")[[1L]],